concur/concur-platform-sdk-dotnet/README.md

 To reference our Nuget package from a Xamarin project, [follow the instructions described here](http://developer.xamarin.com/guides/cross-platform/application_fundamentals/nuget_walkthrough) and use "ConcurPlatform" as the package name to search for.

 ### Building SDK Samples

 The SDK samples provided here reference our portable library Nuget package, even though this git repository also provides the source code for the portable library.
 Depending on how you choose to compile the samples (Xamarin versus Visual Studio, IDE version, build versus rebuild, etc.) the compilation may fail because it doesn't understand the project reference to our Nuget package.
 If you get an error when trying to compile the samples, simply reference again the Nuget package as explained above for the different IDEs.

+## User Credentials to Call our Web Services

+The portable library requires user credentials in order to make web services calls on the behalf of a user.
+If you want, you can obtain user credentials to a brand new sandbox company at Concur by [following the sandbox registration process described here](https://developer.concur.com/register).